Salesforce-Security-Benchmark/docs-site/benchmark/foundations.md

+## Foundations

+This section establishes the foundational requirements for SBS compliance.
+These controls define the organizational capabilities and documentation practices that enable all other controls in the benchmark.
+Without a centralized system of record, organizations cannot reliably demonstrate compliance, maintain audit trails, or govern exceptions consistently across their Salesforce security posture.

 ### SBS-FDNS-001: Centralized Security System of Record

 **Control Statement:** The organization must maintain a centralized system of record documenting all Salesforce security configurations, exceptions, justifications, and SBS-required inventories.